Vinyl Plank Flooring

 Some luxury vinyl products come with a pad underlayment separate, not pre-attached to the plank and from our practice are just as effective.

 - Stone Plastic Composite (SPC) – The most popular and the most durable from the vinyl family has a uniquely resilient core layer.
 It is considered the best vinyl flooring products thanks to it’s great stability.

 - Wood Plastic Composite (WPC) – Manufactured with a wood-plastic composite core instead of solid PVC.
 Its main benefit is the thickness which helps with soundproofing and also adds extra strength and stability.
 WPC is often thicker than other types of luxury vinyl planks and have the most realistic wood look and feel.
 Most WPC come with the cork layer underneath which make them a more premium product and slightly more expensive than the rest.

 - Luxury Vinyl Plank (LVP or LVT) – The traditional LVP has PVC material as the main component and comes with a vinyl backing layer instead of pad or cork.
 It is 100% waterproof but can lack some important qualities of the other categories.

 Sometimes beauty requires more maintenance than it’s worth.
 That’s not the case with vinyl flooring.
 Help keep your new vinyl looking great by following all manufacturer recommendations.
 Cleaning vinyl can be simple:

 - Sweep up spills, crumbs, dust, and dirt into piles.
 Use a vacuum without beater bars or mechanisms which could scuff your floor at least once a week.

 - Vinyl is really versatile, but not invincible.
 Avoid buffing machines, steel wool, scouring powder, and steam mops.
-No spill warrants that kind of abuse.
-Call a professional cleaner if you’re ever unsure.
+Call a professional flooring company near you if you’re ever unsure.